 To comply with the California Environmental Quality Act (CEQA), Environmental Review was required for Permit 141157.
-The project was reviewed by the County's Environmental Coordinator and a preliminary determination to issue a Negative Declaration with Mitigations (Exhibit A) was made on August 24, 2015.
-The mandatory public comment period expired on October 13, 2015, with XX comments received.
+The project was reviewed by the County's Environmental Coordinator and a preliminary determination to issue a Negative Declaration with Mitigations.
+The mandatory public comment period expired on October 12, 2015, with comments received from the California Coastal Commission, Public Utilities Commission and the Monterey Bay Air Pollution Control Board.
+All comments were addressed and your Commission certified the Mitigated Negative Declaration per the requirements of the California Environmental Quality Act (CEQA) on December 9, 2015.